 Learn how to operate this easy-to-use tool in a matter of minutes.

-text by: Daise Bedolla
+By: Daise Bedolla

 select the bit.
 Depending on your project and the material you will be working with, choose the correct type and size.
 If you are working with nails, pick a bit smaller than the shank of your nail.
 For screws, pick a bit that matches the diameter of the shank (not including the threads).